-For many of us it may be a base need to want more time alone, less distractions, or a big life change where you need to possibly rediscover yourself and what you hold important personally.
+For many of us, it may be a base need to want more time alone, fewer distractions, or a big life change where you need to possibly rediscover yourself and what you hold important personally.

-No matter what knowing your why will help keep you from quitting the trail when the trail gets hard or difficult, it is your rock on your trek and if you don’t have it in your heart you may fail.
+No matter what knowing your personal “why” will help keep you from quitting the trail when the trail gets hard or difficult, it is your rock on your trek and if you don’t have it in your heart you may fail.